-Once again, the memory of Pontus Greeks, massacred in the Ottoman Empire during the period 1914-23 took precedence over other Greeks who were massacred during the same period.
-In a motion that was passed in the SA Lower House yesterday, the Greeks of Smyrna and Constantinople and other regions of the Empire, were placed in the category of 'other Christian minorities' event hough their suffering was on par with that of the Pontic Greeks.
-The recognition was orchestrated by Pontic Greeks in South Australia and shows yet again the manner in which Pontic Greeks continue to put themselves ahead of other Greeks, and in so doing, create confusion and division in the Greek community, and the world community at large.
+Once again, the memory of Pontus Greeks massacred in the Ottoman Empire during the period 1914-23 took precedence over other Greeks who were massacred during the same period.
+In a motion that was passed in the South Australian Lower House yesterday, the Greeks of Smyrna and Constantinople and other regions of the Empire, were placed in the category of 'other Christian minorities' event though their suffering was on par with that of the Pontic Greeks.
+The recognition was orchestrated by Pontic Greeks in South Australia and shows yet again the manner in which Pontic Greeks continue to put their suffering ahead of that of other Greeks, and in so doing, create confusion and division in the Greek community, and the world community at large.

-Clearly the events of yesterday prove to everyone that Pontus Greeks consider their plight far superior to that of other Greeks.
 The wording of the motion which was passed is another example of the division of Greeks on the issue of the genocide.
 The following is the motion in full as published on the ANC website .

 THE MOTION IN FULL